OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/GSoC-2022/README.md

     - OMV tests were added for LEMS and hoc code which ran on three simulation engines namely : jNeuroML, jNeuroML_NEURON, jNeuroML_NetPyNE
 - Created a test file for example 1 which was able to record from 3 different locations of the cell namely Soma, Apical, Tuft.
 - Morphology of the multi compartmental cell is exported from the hoc format to neuroml using export_nml2.py on the test file created above.
+- parse_mod_file.py : Adding the necessary information related to the conversion of the channel ( parameters and procedures) as comments to the converted neuroml file.
+This extra information can be deleted afterwards.
+    - Moved the script along with the mod files to improve and test to the repository NEURONShowcase
+    - Added the tutorial notebook showing how to use the utility method to parse mod files to nml

 ## Week 9-13

+- vShift in the channels:
+    - Incorporated the vShift in channels like nat, sca using the channeldensityVShift to their respective segments as in the original NEURON code
+    - For the vShift2 defined for nat in the iseg, there was no other easy way than to add it to vShift.
+Lets say, we have vShift = 10 mV and vShift2 = -10.612 mV then the updated vShift = 10mV + -10.612mV to be used as above.
+- Biophysical properties of the cell added to the NeuroML code and validated:
+    - Homogeneous channels were activated one by one in both NEURON and NeuroML codes.
+        - jNeuroML does not support multicompartmental cell models instead used pyneuroml to run the simulation on NEURON.
+        - Using the membrane potential plots for the segments soma, apical and tuft we were able to replicate the results of the NEURON code.
+    - For the Nonhomogeneous channels gmax was variable along the segments and were calculated on the basis of distance from the soma.
+Utilised the following strategy to check on the gmax values being set:
+        - For the hoc code: Utilised the neuron gui model view option to view the gmax along the segments
+        - For the neuroml code: Added print statements inside biophys_inhomogeneous() inside the neuroml generated neuron file
+        - Worked with Ankur and improved the pyneuroml.neuron utils module to give information for the mechanisms on segment level
+    - Added axonal, dendritic segments to the segment groups axon_group and dendrite_group respectively.
+This helps us to better visualise the neuroml cell on OpenSourceBrain
+    - Added OMV tests on the multicompartmental cell for both NEURON as well as for the LEMS file generated from the NeuroML code.
+Currently the tests are failing for NEURON 8 and above and being looked into in a separate branch.
+- Created an python script with BahlPyramidal cell class and methods to plot the simulated results
+    - Class constitutes the __init__ module majorly to:
+        - add units to the parameters being passed as arguments.
+        - variable parameters value are initialised as a string element
+    - Other methods include create_pyr_cell(), create_pyr_network(), run_simulation() with their name revealing their functionalities.
+- Epsp shaped dendritic input current
+    - Defined a new component type in epsp_input.xml.
+As the amplitude for epsp current is reset the epsp_tuft.xml is redefined with the new value.
+    - The *.xml file is included in the LEMSSimulation using include_lems_file module.
+- An interactive notebook to work with variations in input current to the multicompartmental cell as in the paper / issue:
+    - Notebook has utility methods that helped parse the hoc files parameter and initialise them as variables to be further passed as argument to BahlPyramidal cell class.
+    - Four variations were tried combining the somatic pulse amplitude and dendritic amplitude referenced from the paper.
+        - Readme is updated with the plots with parameters from the model2 for each of the cases.